What are the responsibilities of a mentor?

-We generally have all new code mentors do a few things before we match them with one of our students:
+We generally have all potential code mentors do a few things before we match them with one of our students:

 - First, email us, which will allow us to review your code on GitHub.

-- Third, solve a coding challenge.
-We give you one of the final challenges that our students need to solve.
-Which helps you to get a quick understanding of what our students are doing, and it helps us in making sure you actually know your code :)
+- Second, solve a coding challenge.
+We give you one of the challenges that our students need to solve.
+This helps you to get a quick understanding of what our students are doing, and it helps us to make sure you actually know your code :)

 - Third, jump on a Google Hangout with a member of the Firehose Project team.
 That gives us a chance to go over the process in more detail and answer questions that come up.